PreferredAI/cornac/docs/source/user/iamadeveloper.rst

 to find the best combination on your data.
 Cornac support hyper-parameter tuning to achieve that purpose.

-Hyper-parameter Tuning
+Hyper-parameter tuning
 ---------------------
-In this example, we will use the `BPR` model and tune the number of factors `k` and the `learning_rate`.
+In this example, we will tune the number of factors `k` and the `learning_rate` of the `BPR` model.
 We will follow the :doc:`/user/quickstart` guide and search for the optimal combination of hyper-parameters.

 In order to do this, we perform hyper-parameter searches on Cornac.